Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 149.0

 Xavier has compiled a 4-4-0 record against the spread this season, while Cincinnati is 4-3-0.
-The Musketeers have a 4-4-0 record hitting the over, while games involving the Bearcats have a record of 5-2-0 when it comes to hitting the over.
+A total of four out of the Musketeers' games this season have gone over the point total, and five of the Bearcats' games have gone over.

 Bet on this or any college basketball matchup at BetMGM